Varian Medical Systems (VAR) Q3 2017 Results - Earnings Call Transcript

 Vijay Kumar - Evercore ISI

-Just maybe on, I guess, follow up to this question was gross margins front in the quarter.
-I know when you do these installations, a lot of the costs are incurred upfront.
-So did these revenues just slow down?
-Is that possible?
-One of the explanation for this, strength in gross margin being in the Q because there were no costs associated with it?
+Just maybe on, I guess, follow up to that question was gross margin strength in the quarter.
+I know when you do these installations, a lot of the costs are incurred up front.
+Did these revenues just slow down?
+Is that possible one as the explanation for this strength in gross margin being in the Q because there were no costs associated with it?

 Gary E. Bischoping - Varian Medical Systems, Inc.